Optimal Quantum Thermometry with Coarse-grained Measurements: PROOF OF EQ.

 \section{PROOF OF EQ.~\eqref{qfidim2}}

-To prove Eq.~\eqref{qfidim2} we first state the quantum Berry-Esseen theorem proven in \cite{Brandao_2015, Brandao_2015G}, which will require the following two assumptions about the state of the system $\rho$: \begin{itemize} \item i) The state has exponentially-decaying correlations: for arbitrary regions $\mathcal{X},\mathcal{Y}$ separated by a distance $l$ in the lattice, and some constant $\xi$
+To prove Eq.~\eqref{qfidim2}, we first state the quantum Berry-Esseen theorem proven in \cite{Brandao_2015, Brandao_2015G} for lattices with finite-range interactions.
+The theorem requires the following two assumptions about the state of the system $\rho$: \begin{itemize} \item i) The state has exponentially-decaying correlations: for arbitrary regions $\mathcal{X},\mathcal{Y}$ separated by a distance $l$ in the lattice, and some constant $\xi$